 - Additional Questions & Answers On What Is Burial Insurance?

 WHAT IS BURIAL INSURANCE?

 Burial insurance is a whole life insurance policy designed to pay the final expenses that come with passing away, such as funeral service, burial, and other final expenses.
 It is a permanent life insurance policy that lasts a lifetime.

 Once you pass away, your insurance company will pay a tax-free check to your beneficiary.
 There are no limitations on how the death benefit payout is to be used.
 Your beneficiary can use the money to pay for your funeral.
 If there is something left over after paying the final expenses, your family can use the money; however they see fit.

 HOW DOES BURIAL INSURANCE WORK?

-No medical exam – final expense insurance plans have simplified underwriting which does not require you to take a physical or medical exam.
+No medical exam – final expense insurance plans have simplified underwriting, which does not require you to take a physical or medical exam.
 You will only need to answer some health questions.
-Guaranteed issue policy will not even require you to answer any health questions.
+The guaranteed issue policy will not even require you to answer any health questions.